go-xmlfmt/xmlfmt/README.md

 ```

 This package is a direct translate from above Perl code into Go,
-then further enhanced by @ruandao.
+then further enhanced by @ruandao and @chenbihao.